defo-project/ech-dev-utils/howtos/lighttpd.md

 For this, there's a virtual host specific configuration item:

-- ssl.non-ech-host - name of vhost to pretend was used if ECH wasn't successful (or not tried)
+- ssl.ech-public-name - name of vhost to pretend was used if ECH wasn't successful (or not tried)

 The basic idea here is to explore whether or not it's useful to mark a VirtualHost as "ECH only", i.e. to try deny it's existence if it's asked for via cleartext SNI.

-To that end the "ssl.non-ech-host" label can be used in a lighttpd configuration for a TLS listener.
+To that end the "ssl.ech-public-name" label can be used in a lighttpd configuration for a TLS listener.
 If that is present and if the relevant name is used in the cleartext SNI (with or without ECH) then the TLS connection will fail.
 For example, in our [localhost test